-- those affecting the global financial markets generally and the equity markets particularly, which could potentially result in considerable increases or decreases in the assets under management at our Affiliates; - the level of Affiliate revenue, which is dependent on the ability of our existing and future Affiliates to maintain or increase assets under management by maintaining their existing investment advisory relationships and fee structures, marketing their services successfully to new clients and obtaining favorable investment results; - our receipt of Owners' Allocation from Affiliates with revenue sharing arrangements, which depends on the ability of our existing and future Affiliates to maintain certain levels of operating profit margins; - the increases or decreases in the revenue and expenses of Affiliates that operate on a profit-based model; - the availability and cost of the capital with which we finance our existing and new investments; - our success in making new investments and the terms upon which such transactions are completed; - the level of intangible assets and the associated amortization expense resulting from our investments; - the level of expenses incurred for holding company operations, including compensation for our employees; and - the level of taxation to which we are subject.
+- those affecting the global financial markets generally and the equity markets particularly, which could potentially result in considerable increases or decreases in the assets under management at our Affiliates; - the level of Affiliate revenue, which is dependent on the ability of our existing and future Affiliates to maintain or increase assets under management by maintaining their existing investment advisory relationships and fee structures, marketing their services successfully to new clients and obtaining favorable investment results; - our receipt of Owners' Allocation from Affiliates with revenue sharing arrangements, which depends on the ability of our existing and future Affiliates to maintain certain levels of operating profit margins; - the increases or decreases in the revenue and expenses of Affiliates that operate on a profit-based model; - the availability and cost of the capital with which we finance our existing and new investments; - · our success in making new investments and the terms upon which such transactions are completed; - the level of intangible assets and the associated amortization expense resulting from our investments; - the level of expenses incurred for holding company operations, including compensation for our employees; and - the level of taxation to which we are subject.

 Through our affiliated investment management firms, we derive most of our revenue from the provision of investment management services.
 Investment management fees ("asset-based fees") are usually determined as a percentage fee charged on periodic values of a client's assets under management; most asset-based advisory fees are billed by our Affiliates quarterly.
 Certain clients are billed for all or a portion of their accounts based upon assets under management valued at the beginning of a billing period ("in advance").
 Other clients are billed for all or a portion of their accounts based upon assets under management valued at the end of the billing period ("in arrears").
 Most client accounts in the High Net Worth distribution channel are billed in advance and most client accounts in the Institutional distribution channel are billed in arrears.
 Clients in the Mutual Fund distribution channel are billed based upon average daily assets under management.
-Advisory fees billed in advance will not reflect subsequent changes in the market value of assets under management for that period but may reflect changes due to client withdrawals.
-Conversely, advisory fees billed in arrears will reflect changes in the market value of assets under management for that period.
-In addition to generating asset-based fees, over 25 Affiliate products, representing approximately \$23.2 billion of assets under management, also bill on the basis of absolute investment performance ("performance fees").
-These products, which are primarily in the Institutional distribution channel, are generally structured to have returns that are not directly correlated to changes in broader equity indices and, if earned, the performance fee component is typically billed less frequently than an assetbased fee.
+Advisory fees billed in advance will not reflect subsequent changes in the market value of assets under management for that period.
+In addition to generating asset-based fees, over 30 Affiliate products, representing approximately \$24 billion of assets under management, also bill on the basis of absolute or relative investment performance ("performance fees").
+These products, which are primarily in the Institutional distribution channel, are generally structured to have returns that are not directly correlated to changes in broader equity indices and, if earned, the performance fee component is typically billed less frequently than an asset-based fee.
 Although performance fees inherently depend on investment results and will vary from period to period, we anticipate performance fees to be a recurring component of our revenue.
+We also anticipate that, within any calendar year, the majority of performance fees will typically be realized in the fourth quarter.

 For certain of our Affiliates, generally where we own a minority interest, we are required to use the equity method of accounting.
 Consistent with this method, we have not consolidated the operating results of these firms (including their revenue) in our Consolidated Statements of Income.
 Our share of these firms' profits (net of intangible amortization) is reported in "Income from equity method investments," and is therefore reflected in our Net Income and EBITDA.
-As a consequence, increases or decreases in assets under management (\$39.4 billion as of June 30, 2006) at these firms will not affect reported revenue in the same manner as changes in assets under management at our other Affiliates.
+As a consequence, increases or decreases in assets under management at these firms (\$42 billion as of September 30, 2006) will not affect reported revenue in the same manner as changes in assets under management at our other Affiliates.